centria/coding-20/index.md

 ## Introduction

-This site is meant for H2C (Highway to code) in [**Centria University of Applied Sciences**](https://web.centria.fi/en).
-The course material will evolve and extend during the period of the course.
+This site is C# programming course for H2C (Highway to code) in [**Centria University of Applied Sciences**](https://web.centria.fi/en).
+This site includes all course materials and tasks.

 During the courses, the students learn the basics of programming and **C#**, as well as basics in object oriented programming.